Select an OCR site

 The results will astound viewers – just as it did the adventurers who captured never-before-seen images of marine life, plastic pollution, and its ultimate consequences for human health.
 During its four-year production period, this adventure documentary was filmed in 20 locations around the world in beautiful and chilling detail to document the global effects of plastic pollution – and introduce workable technology and policy solutions that can, if implemented in time, change things for the better.

-The OCR Geography team were lucky enough to attended the launch of the official trailer in London on Wednesday 3 February as one of the many organisations supporting this project.
+The OCR Geography team were lucky enough to attend the launch of the official trailer in London on Wednesday 3 February as one of the many organisations supporting this project.

 We were treated to a fascinating introduction to the documentary by the producer Jo Ruxton who, seven years ago, joined an expedition to the so-called Great Pacific Garbage Patch in the North Pacific Gyre, 1,500 miles off the coast of San Francisco, to ascertain its impact.
 When the expedition discovered free-floating microplastics instead of an anticipated solid mass that could be contained, Jo knew she had to begin the film that would become A Plastic Ocean.